 Colonel George Thomas Landmann

 An elevated railway from Greenwich into central London was his idea and with a partner, George Walter, he created the London and Greenwich Railway Company to build it.
 His design, using viaducts to overcome all obstructions and avoid level crossings was innovative and it is still the longest railway viaduct in Britain.
+Also constructed a railway line and docks at Fleetwood in Lancashire.
 Died Shacklewell, Hackney.

 We refer you to the excellent Patrick Sweeney for more information.